mat1/building-microservices/exercises/1-first-app.md

 ![spring](images/1-heroku-config.png)

-9. Click on "Deploy Branch" to start Deployment
+9. Click on "Deploy Branch" to start the deployment

 10. Open the App in your browser e.g. https://movie-ticket-service.herokuapp.com/hello